CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl3-prerequisite.md

 # Exercise 1: Build Docker Images for the Application

+### Estimated Duration: 60 Minutes

 ## Pre-requisites

-Before you move to the next exercise, please make sure to complete the pre-requisite exercises as upcoming exercises are dependent on it.
+Before you move to the next exercise, please make sure to complete this pre-requisite exercises as upcoming exercises are dependent on it.

-## Lab scenario
+## Overview

 In this exercise, you will learn how to Containerize the Contoso Traders application using Docker images.
 Containerized applications are applications that run in isolated runtime environments called containers.
 A Docker image is a file used to execute code in a Docker container.
 Docker images act as a set of instructions to build a Docker container, like a template.
 Also, you will be pushing the created Docker images to the Azure Container Registry.

-## Lab objectives
+## Objectives

-In this lab, you will complete the following tasks:
+In this exercise, you will complete the following tasks:
 - Task 1: Set up a local infrastructure with the Linux VM
 - Task 2: Build Docker images to containerize the application and push them to the container registry

-## Estimated timing: 60 minutes

 ### Task 1: Set up a local infrastructure with the Linux VM